darrenxychen/memorygame/README.md

 - Leaderboard in general
 - 16+ cards the cards should grow horizontally
 - Add animation to the tutorial
+- Add a distribution graph to show most user's scores

 ## Things broken
 - Username Submit